 The National Weather Service provides a weather forecast for elevations above 3000 feet and spot forecasts for the summits of a handful of the highest peaks in Clinton, Essex and Franklin counties.
 [LINK]

-ADIRONDACK LOCAL BACKCOUNTRY CONDITIONS
+LOCAL ADIRONDACK CONDITIONS

 NORTHVILLE PLACID TRAIL

 ** West Canada Creek: The bridge over West Canada Creek on the Northville-Placid Trail was washed away this spring.
 The 45 foot span bridge had replaced one that was lost in 2001.
 Crossing West Canada Creek now requires very careful crossing that may be intimidating to some hikers.
 Bridge replacement is expected to begin this fall and be completed in summer, 2012.

 Upper Benson to Whitehouse: About 1.8 miles north of the Silver Lake lean-to and just south of the Canary Pond tent camping area, the trail is flooded and may require wading through water and mud.

 West Canada Lakes to Wakely Dam: The bridge over Mud Creek, northeast of Mud Lake, has been washed out.
 Wading the creek is the only option.
 The water in Mud Creek will vary from ankle deep to knee deep.
 The Wakely Dam Camping area is closed.

 Lake Durant to Long Lake: About a half mile north of the Lake Durant trailhead at Route 28/30 the trail crosses several flooded boardwalks.
 Use extreme caution as the boardwalk is not visible and may shift.
 Expect to get your boots wet and use a stick or hiking pole to feel your way along to avoid falling off the boardwalk.